CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.facts.md

 ### Facts for Connecting to Database lesson:

+`PHP Data Objects (PDO)` defines an interface for accessing databases in PHP.

-`PDO` class represents a connection between PHP and a database server.
+`PDO` class signifies a connection between a database server and PHP.

 `PDO_PGSQL` is a driver of `PHP Data Objects (PDO) Interface` that allows access between PHP and PostgreSQL database.

-`PDO_PGSQL DSN` is the PostgreSQL data souce name that carries the database parameters in order to connect.
+`PDO_PGSQL DSN` is the PostgreSQL data source name that carries the database parameters to establish a connection.
 It is composed of the following DSN parameters:

 - `pgsql:` is the DSN prefix.